The 42 best restaurants in Guadalajara

 Classic Mexican fare is served.
 This is one of my favorite places to enjoy chile en nogada.

-30. Habanero Negro
+33. Habanero Negro

 I hate to call Habanero Negro hipster but the place is located in the heart of the Colonia Americana and stacked with bicycles on Sunday’s Via Recreactive.
 I think the only reason I say it is hipster is that they have an agave-nerd selection of artisanal Mexican spirits.
-The food could easily be taken from a roadside restaurant in the Yucatan.

 The partners of Habanero Negro are real foodies.
 They have several other highly successful restaurants and bars like Salon Candela in Downtown Zapopan and are active on social media.
 I learn about where to eat all over Mexico from these people.
-They know about great culinary experiences and you should eat at their restaurants.

-31. Mochomos
+34. Mochomos

 Mochomos is a high-end Mexican steak house from the northern state of Sonora.
 The restaurant opened in the ultra-luxurious Landmark shopping mall to huge crowds and long waits even though the place is huge.
 Besides a great steak, this is the place to be seen by the social elite on the weekends.
 There is a lot of social capital inside the beautifully decorated restaurant.